Dragon Quest IX: Synopsis

 In a final battle with the Gittish Empire's King Godwyn, Aquila sacrifices himself to destroy Godwyn, asking the protagonist to save the captured Celestrian Corvus.
-Once freed, Corvus vows to destroy the Protectorate and leaves.
-The protagonist and Stella learn that Corvus fell in love with the human woman Serena, but was tricked into believing she had betrayed her when handed by Serena's father to the original Gittish Empire, becoming embittered and delusional; he revived the Gittish Empire as his tool and launched the attack on Yggdrasil.
-The protagonist pursues Corvus to the now-corrupted Realm of the Almighty, facing him as a mortal after eating one of the Fyggs.
-Once defeated, Corvus is comforted by Serena's spirit, and the two pass on as the Realm of the Almighty returns to normal.
-Having used the Fygg to become mortal, the protagonist is trapped in the Protectorate, unable to see Celestrians or travel with Stella.
-In the epilogue chapter, the protagonist can find another Fygg and use it to restore their ability to see the Celstrians and travel with Stella on the Starflight Express once more.
+Once freed, Corvus attacks the protagonist, vowing to destroy the Protectorate and leaves.
+The protagonist and Stella learn that Corvus fell in love with the human woman Serena, but mistakenly now believes she betrayed him when Serena's father led the original Gittish Empire to him.
+Becoming embittered and delusional, he revived the Gittish Empire as twisted monsters and used them to attack Yggdrasil.
+The protagonist pursues a nihilistic Corvus to the now-corrupted Realm of the Almighty and faces him as a mortal after eating one of the Fyggs, as Celestrians physically cannot defy their superiors.

+Once defeated, Corvus is comforted by Serena's spirit who reveals the truth - after he was injured defending her town from the Gittish Empire, Serena hid him in a cave to recover, as the empire was hunting him.
+When he refused to rest, she fed him a potion purported to heal his injuries, which instead immobilised him.
+Unbeknownst to her, her father led the Gittish Empire to the cave under the promise they would leave the town be; instead, they killed Serana and her father and took an unconscious Corvus, leading to his hatred of mankind and her spirit wandering the world in search of him.
+The two pass on as the Realm of the Almighty returns to normal, and the protagonist learns that as they are mortal they are now trapped in the Protectorate, unable to see Celestrians or travel with Stella.
+In the epilogue chapter, the protagonist can find another Fygg and use it to restore their ability to see the Celestrians and travel with Stella on the Starflight Express once more.